marcusrossel/data-field/README.md

 especially if you *know* that the value won't be changed from the outside.
 But in the example above the binding comes from *outside* of the view, so we don't know who else might write to it.

+If you want the `sink` to receive *all* valid data values produced while the data field is being edited, you specify an addition `sinkContinuously` parameter.
+This is set to `false` by default.

 ### String-Convertible Data

 `DataField` has some affordances for using `String` and `String`-convertible data.
 Since `dataToText` and